nodejs/node/doc/api/crypto.md

 or it might contain wildcards (e.g., `*.example.com`).
 Because host name comparisons are case-insensitive, the returned subject name might also differ from the given `name` in capitalization.

+If the `'subject'` option is set to `'always'` and if the subject alternative name extension either does not exist or does not contain a matching DNS name, the certificate subject is considered.

+If the `'subject'` option is set to `'default'`, the certificate subject is only considered if the subject alternative name extension either does not exist or does not contain any DNS names.
+This behavior is consistent with [RFC 2818][] ("HTTP Over TLS").

+If the `'subject'` option is set to `'never'`, the certificate subject is never considered, even if the certificate contains no subject alternative names.

 ### `x509.checkIP(ip[, options])`